Pro-EU parties are set to hold onto two-thirds of the seats at the EU Parliament.Europe Politicsread more

 "I think whatever your political views, it's clear that Trump is extremely divisive, and this isn't really a positive for advertisers," Kramer told CNBC's ", " speaking ahead of Twitter's earnings report.

-The Arete Research co-founder and senior analyst said his firm still has a negative view on Twitter because although monthly average users are growing, the platform is becoming riskier for advertising, which is a main profit driver for competitors like Facebook and Alphabet's Google.
+The Arete Research co-founder and senior analyst said his firm still has a negative view on Twitter because although monthly average users are growing, the platform is becoming riskier for advertising, which is a main profit driver for competitors like and Google.

 "This is not a platform that advertisers will want to, in advance, associate themselves with," Kramer said, noting that ad campaigns are put together long before they run.

 "Can you imagine running a campaign on Twitter, pre-buying it or planning it ... and finding out that the president is slating them on the same platform? " the analyst continued.